Tulips Bring Brilliant Color and Elegant Form to the Spring Garden

 Other Species.
 These are the wild tulips and their hybrids not included in the other categories.

 I have been adding a few more species tulips to my garden each year since they can perennialize and last longer than most of the larger hybrids.
 They all prefer full sun and good drainage.
-Place them where their cheerful colors can be appreciated as they welcome spring such as at the front of borders, or along a path.
+Place them where their cheerful colors can be appreciated as they welcome spring such as at the front of borders, along a path, or in containers.
+As with other tulips, it is very important to allow the foliage to die back naturally to feed the bulbs for next year before removing or mowing.
+Unfortunately, not deer resistant.

 T. clusiana, Zones 3-9.
 Also called Lady Tulip, this is the sort you would expect to find in a monastery's cloister or medieval herb garden.
 Charming, dainty and graceful, the Lady Tulip has white petals with the outer 3 (tepals) flushed with pink.
 Closed they look like peppermint sticks.
 A fully opened flower reveals a white interior with a deep purple blotch in the center.
 Good for cottage gardens and the perennial border.
-'Lady Jane' is a soft rose pink with white interior and yellow blotch in the center; 'Tinka' is rose with a creamier interior; T. clusiana var chrysantha, (below) the candlestick tulip, has red petals edged with yellow and yellow interiors.
+'Lady Jane' is a soft rose pink with white interior and yellow blotch in the center; 'Tinka' is rose with a creamier interior; T. clusiana var chrysantha, (below) the candlestick tulip, has red petals edged with yellow and yellow interiors; and T. clusiana ‘Tubergen’s Gem’ has red on the exterior and bright yellow interiors.

 Tulipa clusiana, also called the lady tulip, is in the Division 15 Species class, with rose red exterior with white edges, and white interior with deep purple blotch at base.Tulipa clusiana